-Below we describe the five key steps of problem solving discovered by Dr. Gottman in his own research on Emotion Coaching, as well as explore their underlying principles and the effects of their application to your child’s development.
+Below are five key steps of problem-solving discovered by Dr. Gottman in his own research on Emotion Coaching, as well as explore their underlying principles and the effects of their application to your child’s development.

-In the likely event that your journey into the thorny lands of problem solving is made especially prickly by your child’s misbehavior, it is important to understand the key element of setting limits.
-The key element of limit setting in this case, contrary to much popular parenting literature, is to avoid harsh criticism of your child’s actions and instead focus on the emotions underlying their behavior.
+In the likely event that your journey into the thorny lands of problem-solving is made especially prickly by your child’s misbehavior, it is important to understand the key element of setting limits.
+Avoid harsh criticism of your child’s actions and instead focus on the emotions underlying their behavior.
 Here, we take Ginott’s advice in making it clear to a child that, although their behavior might not always be acceptable, their feelings and wishes always are.
-While discipline is necessary in raising your little one, Dr. Gottman makes a further note in his discussion of disciplinary methods.
+While discipline is necessary in raising your little one, Drs.
+John and Julie Gottman make a further note in their discussion of disciplinary methods.

-Note: While a 1990 survey of college students exposed that 93% were spanked as children, the consequences of spanking have been scientifically proven to be troubling.
-According to Dr. Gottman, past research studies have shown that “spanking teaches, by example, that aggression is an appropriate way to get what you want… [and that it] can have a long term impact as well,” and that spanked children, “as teenagers… are more likely to hit their parents… as adults more likely to be violent and tolerate violence in their relationships,” and that “interestingly, studies of parents who have been trained in other methods of child discipline show that once they find effective alternatives, they drop the spanking.”
+While a 1990 survey of college students exposed that 93% were spanked as children, the consequences of spanking scientifically prove to be troubling.
+Past research studies show that “spanking teaches, by example, that aggression is an appropriate way to get what you want… [and that it] can have a long term impact as well,” and that spanked children, “as teenagers… are more likely to hit their parents… as adults more likely to be violent and tolerate violence in their relationships,” and that “interestingly, studies of parents who have been trained in other methods of child discipline show that once they find effective alternatives, they drop the spanking.”
 Apparently, more reasonable methods will suffice.
 As an added bonus, we think your children might be grateful.

 2. Identify Goals